Arundel – Biggera Creek Dam restoration

 Construction schedule

 Works were originally scheduled to occur in two stages in October 2022 and mid-2023.
 However, due to heavy rain in October and November 2022, works were rescheduled for a single construction period in the second half of 2023 when there is usually little rain.
-The main works are expected to take 16 weeks.

 Impacts during construction